Blacklake-Roleplay/wrench/README.md

 while true; do
     sleep 30
-    # && means only run on successful error code
+    # && means only run on successful exit (e.g. no error code 1 or higher)
     ./wrench && (sleep 5m; tmux kill-session -t pz) done;
 ```

-In my personal server, I use [Justfile]() and tmux to handle the server, so I'm able to do stuff like
+In my personal server, I use [Just](https://github.com/casey/just) and tmux to handle the server, so I'm able to do stuff like
 `tmux send -t {{session_name}} 'servermsg "{{content}}"' ENTER`.

 This lets me send a message that a mod needs to update, and then safely quit the session by sending /save and /quit.